svenefftinge/xtext-lsp-workshop/Step_01.md

 ## Configure the Xtext generator

 We also have changed the `mwe2` file a bit to fit our needs.
-Specifically we don't need a stub for the scopeprovider (we use the default scopeing) and the generator (we will later implement an interpreter, instead).
+Specifically we don't need a stub for the scope provider (we use the default scoping) and the generator (we will later implement an interpreter, instead).

 Here are the relevant changes: